PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 11:53:48
+Last updated: 2024-04-08 11:54:21
-Random Quote: Ted, the only reason to wait a month for sex is if the girl is 17 years and 11 months old. - Barney Stinson
+Random Quote: So you're the therapist.
+You know it's one thing to pretend to be a shrink and bang your patients, that's normal.
+But to do it for real?
+Little creepy bro. - Barney Stinson